 Section 13.20.010 - Purpose.

-The purpose of this Chapter is to establish minimum requirements and regulations for the placement, construction, and modification of wind energy siting and facilities, as defined herein, while promoting the safe, effective, and efficient use of such energy systems.
-In addition, the purpose of this Chapter is to oversee the permitting of wind energy siting and facilities for the purpose of preserving and protecting public health and safety, to reasonably preserve and protect natural, cultural, and wildlife resources, to protect the quality of life for nearby property owners, to facilitate economic opportunities for both County and residents, and to allow for the orderly development of land.
+The purpose of this Chapter is to establish minimum requirements and regulations for the placement, construction, and modification of Wind Energy Conversion System (WECS), as defined herein, while promoting the safe, effective, and efficient use of such energy systems.
+In addition, the purpose of this Chapter is to oversee the permitting of WECS for the purpose of preserving and protecting public health and safety, to reasonably preserve and protect natural, cultural, and wildlife resources, to protect the quality of life for nearby property owners, to facilitate economic opportunities for both County and residents, and to allow for the orderly development of land.
 To acknowledge that these facilities are clearly visible and cannot be hidden from view, however, design consideration should include minimizing the degradation of the visual character of the area.
 And to promote the supply of alternative energy sources in support of Wyoming’s goal of increasing energy productions from renewable energy sources.

 Section 13.20.020 – Applicability, Authority, and Severability.

 Applicability.
 This Chapter governs Wind Energy Siting and Facilities, the siting of WECS, WECS Projects and Substations that provide electricity to be sold to wholesale or retail markets, and all associated projects throughout the unincorporated areas of Platte County.
-Non-commercial WEDS’s shall be considered an accessory use to a principal permitted use in any zoning district and are covered in Section 13.20.120 of this Chapter.
-Approval of any Wind Energy Siting and Facilities Permit does not preclude the need to obtain a Project Building Certificate for the project, additions, and/or updates or changes to the project.
+Non-commercial WECS’s shall be considered an accessory use to a principal permitted use in any zoning district and are covered in Section 13.20.120 of this Chapter.
+Approval of any WECS Permit does not preclude the need to obtain a Project Building Certificate for the project, additions, and/or updates or changes to the project.

-It is unlawful for any person to construct, install maintain, modify, operate, or abandon a wind energy facility that is not in compliance with this chapter or with any condition contained in a wind energy siting and facility permit or other land use permit issued pursuant to this chapter or any other applicable law or regulation.
+It is unlawful for any person to construct, install maintain, modify, operate, or abandon a WECS that is not in compliance with this chapter or with any condition contained in a wind energy siting and facility permit or other land use permit issued pursuant to this chapter or any other applicable law or regulation.

 Authority.
 Authority granted by the following Wyoming Statutes: